KAR-NG/Predicting-House-Prices-in-Boston_UniqueVersion/boston.md

 dataset.
 It is a problem when two or more predictor variables are correlated with each other.
 One of the assumption of linear regression is to have predictor variables independent from each other.

-Therefore, multicollinearity can violate this assumption.
-The existence of multicollinearity will increase the standard errors of coefficients estimates in the linear regression model, and eventually the 95% Confidence interval and finally affect the accuracy of P-values of each variables.
-These P-values are the statistical metrics that we use to evaluate the significance of relationships between predictors variables with the responding variable.
+Multicollinearity can violate this assumption.

+The existence of multicollinearity will increase the standard errors of coefficients estimates in the linear regression model, eventually alter the 95% Confidence intervals and finally affect the accuracy of P-values of each variables in relation to the median house prices.
+These P-values are the statistical metrics that we use to evaluate the significance of relationships between predictors with the median house prices.

-A correlogram is carried out to study the interaction between each pair of the independent variables.
+A correlogram is graphed to study the interaction between each pair of the independent variables.

 ``` r
 boston_cor <- boston %>%